gravito-framework/gravito/docs/en/guide/enterprise-integration.md

 - **Strict Schema Definitions**: No more guessing payloads.
 - **Automated Documentation**: Open API specs generated from your types.
 - **Reduced Hallucinations**: AI reads your types and generates correct logic, first time.

+---

+## Enterprise Application Design

+Gravito encourages a clean, layered architecture so business rules remain stable as infrastructure evolves.

+- **Domain-first modeling**: Aggregate entities, value objects, and domain services that reflect business intent.
+- **Use-case boundaries**: Commands and Queries that isolate application flows for testing and auditing.
+- **Explicit dependencies**: Infrastructure adapters (DB, queue, mail) stay at the edges, not inside the domain.
+- **Service composition**: Modules can be split into services without reworking core business logic.